Guerrero family: History

 In the American Wrestling Association, Chavo and Mando teamed together to go after the AWA World Tag Team Championship held by Diamond Dallas Page's team of Badd Company (Paul Diamond and Pat Tanaka) but did not win the tag team titles.
 At SuperClash III, representing the AWA against the Continental Wrestling Association on December 13, 1988, Hector, Chavo, and Mando defeat the team of Cactus Jack and the Rock 'n' Roll RPMs.

 Chavo then formed a six-man tag team with his brothers Mando and Eddie in 1989 in the Mexican World Wrestling Association (WWA).
 They won the WWA World Trios Championship on April 30, defeating American Mercenaries (Bill Anderson, Louie Spicolli and Tim Patterson) before losing the titles back to American Mercenaries on July 28.
 Hector and Eddie formed a tag team in May 1998 in Carolinas based-Pro Wrestling Federation (PWF).
 On May 22, 1998, they defeated Super Ninja and Black Angel for the titles.

 Eddie began an angle with Chavo's son Chavo Guerrero, Jr. in 1998 while both were employed by World Championship Wrestling, marking the first time that Guerreros were aligned together on national television.
 They teamed and feuded with each other during that time until the angle ended when Eddie formed Latino World Order.
 The two then reunited in World Wrestling Entertainment on the SmackDown! brand in 2002 and formed a tag team called Los Guerreros.
 They found success on SmackDown!, winning the Tag Team Championship twice.
 The team broke in 2004 after Chavo turned on Eddie due to jealousy stemming from Eddie's popularity.

 Following the breakup of the Los Guerreros, Chavo Guerrero Jr. was soon joined by his father Chavo Guerrero Sr. who was later to be known as "Chavo Classic", and was primarily his son's manager throughout the run.

 Following Chavo's loss to Eddie at the Royal Rumble, Chavo was jealous of Rey Mysterio in the storyline because Mysterio had sung the theme song of the upcoming pay-per-view event, No Way Out, and because Mysterio was Cruiserweight Champion.
 Guerrero won the Cruiserweight Championship at No Way Out.
 A few months later on SmackDown, Chavo Guerrero challenged anybody to a match for the Cruiserweight title.
 Jacqueline accepted the challenge and won the title.
 At Judgment Day, Chavo regained the Cruiserweight Championship with one arm tied behind his back; however, Chavo Classic won the title by accident on that week's SmackDown in a triple threat match when Spike Dudley knocked him onto Chavo.
 Chavo Classic went on to hold the belt for about a month before he lost it to Rey Mysterio.
-Chavo Classic was later be fired by WWE for no-showing.
+Chavo Classic was later fired by WWE for no-showing.
 He felt he should have been portrayed as a legend rather than a comedy act.